hoko/hoko-docs/_posts/2015-03-31-android-deeplinking.md

 categories: android
 layout: documentation
 permalink: /:categories/:title
-description: Learn how to make your app deep linkable and can you create smart links directly from the HOKO SDK.
+description: Learn how to make your app deep link ready and create smart links directly from the SDK.
 ---

 To allow an application to be deep linkable, aside the mandatory additions to the **AndroidManifest.xml** file and setting up the HOKO SDK (check the [Android Quickstart](/quickstart/android) if you haven't already), it also needs to map **routes**.
 These **routes** should follow the convention `static/path/:variable/:another_variable`.

 ## Route mapping (using Annotations)

 One way to start mapping your routes with HOKO is to use our simple and straightforward **annotations** at the beginning of your `Activities` and `Fragments` (we will talk about each one of them later in this page):

 - `@DeeplinkRoute`
 - `@DeeplinkDefaultRoute`